adil-Pathan/intershop-pwa/docs/concepts/pwa-building-blocks.md

 # Default Production Deployment

 Chaining the building blocks together results in the depicted system.
-Read on for a step-by-step walkthrough of the initial connection request.
+Read on for a step-by-step walk-through of the initial connection request.

 ![Current Deployment](pwa-building-blocks-production-deployment.svg)